 The other option for displaying your own device is by using Solstice, a wireless sharing program.
 Details for using Solstice can be found in this article: Solstice Wireless Screen Sharing.

 There are a wealth of web conferencing options available lately, you may have used some already.
-At Wharton, we currently support BlueJeans and Skype (the list is growing, stay tuned).
+At Wharton, we currently support BlueJeans, Zoom, and Skype (the list is growing, stay tuned).
 There's also a wealth of documentation, and if you don't know where to start, start here.
 If you're looking to use a web conferencing application from a classroom, following is a guide to get started.

 We recommended that you create the BlueJeans meeting prior to the event start so it can be sent out to all remote participants.
 On the day of the event, please remember to bring the correct Meeting ID information.
 Keep in mind that unless specifically emailed with the information beforehand, classroom support technicians are not able to access or look up meeting ID information.